 Once you’re satisfied, strain and put the extract into a bottle.
 You can use this as a room spray with parts water and a few drops of your favorite essential oil.

 Don’t buy bleach; use lemon juice instead!
 Lemon juice and hydrogen peroxide work together as a homemade bleach alternative.
 It’s an all-natural mixture that will whiten whites and remove stains.

-To make a homemade whitening bleach, you’ll need a large half gallon container.
-Add 12 cups of water, ¼ cup lemon juice, and one cup hydrogen peroxide.
+To make a homemade whitening bleach, you’ll need a large half-gallon container.
+Add 12 cups of water, ¼ cup of lemon juice, and one cup of hydrogen peroxide.
 To whiten your laundry, add two cups of this mixture to each laundry load.